 Passport photos are the number one reason a passport application can be denied.
 One of the major requirements for passport application is your passport photo; this requires the proper dimensions required and quality required for it to be valid.
 Many applications are suspended or rejected due to unmet photo requirements.
 Over 400,000 passport applications were denied last year for an improper passport photo, sizes, backgrounds, and various other reasons.
-As of November 1st, 2016 you can no longer wear glasses in your photo.
+As of November 1st, 2016 passport holders can no longer wear glasses in your photo.
 To ensure you get your photo accepted, here are some guidelines to keep in mind.

 General Guidelines for Passport Photo